MicrocontrollersDev/MigratingToLatest/README.md

 ### The Situation

-So, you've been playing on 1.8 for the past [6 years](https://howoldisminecraft189.today/) and are ready to see what 1.18 has to offer.
+So, you've been playing 1.8 for the past [6 years](https://howoldisminecraft189.today/) and are ready to see what 1.18 has to offer.
 Your first thought may be to download and install Forge and then add OptiFine as a mod, but this could not be further from the best choice.
-As Mojang have been been rolling out releases, they've also been decreasing performance with every version, and neither Forge nor OptiFine are really able to bring back even a speck of that performance that we see in 1.12 and below.
+As Mojang has been rolling out releases, they've also been decreasing performance with every version, and neither Forge nor OptiFine are really able to bring back even a speck of that performance we see in 1.12 and below.
 However, another mod loader, Fabric, which is lightweight and easier to develop for, has created an amazing community in which many of its members focus on helping optimize the game to its greatest potential.

 ### Why no longer OptiFine?